MungkornHorpanich/MungkornHorpanich/README.md

 Indie Developer
 ---------------

-I'm a web developer based in the Thailand area.
+I'm an indie deverloper based in the Thailand area.
 I'm 14 years old, and I'm passionate about software development because of the diversity of technology I get to learn and code.

 * 🌍  I'm based in Chonburi, Thailand
 * 🖥️  See my portfolio at [WhileDev](http://whiledev.site)